-A panel of the Health Committee considered its first allegation of impaired fitness to practise in 2004-2005.
-It went on to consider 6 further cases where it was alleged that the registrant's fitness to practise was impaired by reason of their physical or mental health.
+A panel of the Health Committee considered its first allegation of impaired Fitness to Practise in 2004-2005.
+It went on to consider six further cases where it was alleged that the registrant's Fitness to Practise was impaired by reason of their physical or mental health.
 In one instance the panel determined that the case should be referred to the Conduct and Competence Committee as it was felt that the allegation related to misconduct rather than to physical or mental health.
-Of the other 6 cases that were considered, in one instance it was felt that the registrant's fitness to practise was not impaired.
-However, in 5 cases the allegation was held to be well founded.
+Of the six cases that were considered, in one instance it was felt that the registrant's Fitness to Practise was not impaired.
+However, in five cases the allegation was held to be well founded.
 The types of health cases that were considered were as follows: